 - a the controller of the data file;

 - b the purpose of the processing; and

 - c the categories of data recipients (if disclosure were planned).

-The Swiss Data Protection Act is under review and it is expected that a revised Act aligned to the EU General Data Protection Regulation will become effective by 2021.
+The Swiss Data Protection Act is under review and it is expected that a revised Act aligned to the EU General Data Protection Regulation will become effective by 2021; however, there may be delays.

 VIII YEAR IN REVIEW